mcorning/lct-c/docs/debuggingGuide.md

 Then choose `3000 vuejs:chrome` option
 Press `F5` or hit the *green* start button in the dropdown

+> NOTE: To get symbols loaded, be sure all browsers running LCT are closed before starting the debugger for Chrome.
 ## Port conflicts

 If you get an INUSE error on port 3000, you can confirm a running instance of node with this command in the Terminal: